List of Beavis and Butt-Head episodes: Season 7 (1997)

 Starting this season, the show switched to a 7-minute short act, with most of the shorts running approximately 5 minutes with one music video at the end.
+All of the music videos this season are repeats from previous seasons, with the exception of "B&B Do Thanksgiving."

 Season 8 (2011)

 Season 9 (2022)

 On July 1, 2020, it was announced that two new seasons of Beavis and Butt-Head had been ordered.
 Produced for Paramount+, the first new season of Mike Judge's Beavis and Butt-Head premiered on August 4, 2022.
-The season made its linear premiere on February 8, 2023 on Comedy Central.
+The season made its linear premiere on February 8, 2023, on Comedy Central.

 Season 10 (2023)

-On March 8, 2023, Paramount+ announced that the series would return with a new season set to premiere April 20, 2023.
+On March 8, 2023, Paramount+ announced that the series would return with a new season, which premiered April 20, 2023.

+Season 11 (2025)

+The new season premiered on September 3, 2025 on Comedy Central.
+The network was supposed to air the first two seasons of the reboot.